 They include starting with care driven by a person’s needs and goals, having a greater focus on proactive care and allowing local leaders the space to build relationships and sustainable solutions.

-, the commission’s final report, says by changing the way services to older people are organised, care for this group can be improved and growing pressure on acute hospitals relieved.
-It highlights compelling ways organisations and health and care systems across the country are Growing old together revolutionising care for older people.
-'Unacceptable'
+Growing old together, the commission’s final report, says by changing the way services to older people are organised, care for this group can be improved and growing pressure on acute hospitals relieved.
+It highlights compelling ways organisations and health and care systems across the country are revolutionising care for older people.

 “We have talked too much in the past about integrating the providers of services and not enough about integrating care around people.
 It is the coordination of personal care for individuals that really matters," Dr Newbold said on Thursday.
 "It is unacceptable to expect older people and carers to navigate a very complex system."